RitheshKumar/VoCopter-Project/README.md

 ------

 ## Gameplay
-- Once you hit start, starting note is played as a reference to player.
+- Once game starts, starting note is played as a reference to player.
 - Player has to sing to negotiate the copter.
-- There are 5 lives, every 10 hits lose a life.
+- There are 5 lives; every 10 hits lose a life.
-- Game score is based on no. of hits and percentage of obstacle hits.
+- Game score is based on no. of hits and percentage of song completed.

 ## Game Screenshots
 ![screenshot1](https://raw.githubusercontent.com/RitheshKumar/VoCopter-Project/master/Media/gameBegin.png)